Mohamed-Elmanzalawi/Short_read_Analysis_Pipeline_for_Pathogenic_variants/README.md

 # SAPP: Short-read Analysis Pipeline for Pathogenic variants

-A high-performance cluster (HPC) compatible pipeline for short-read sequence analysis for pathogenic variants.
+A high-performance cluster (HPC)-compatible pipeline for short-read sequence analysis to identify pathogenic variants.
-The pipeline was optimised and tested for both Sun Grid Engine and Slurm job scheduling systems.
+It was optimized and validated on both Sun Grid Engine (SGE) and Slurm job scheduling systems to ensure efficiency and scalability across different HPC environments.

 ---